vieri2in/Grocery-App-Full-stack-Vapor-Postgres-part/README.md

 # Grocery-App-Full-stack-Vapor-Postgres-part
-**This project is the server of the Grocery-App-Full-stack-front-end-part while using PostgreSQL as a database.
+**This project is the server of the Grocery-App-Full-stack-project while using PostgreSQL as a database.
 It has a dependency on the GroceryAppSharedDTO package.
 The project covers the following aspects.**

 1. Integrating Vapor with Postgres
 1. Creating Custom Swift Packages to Share Models